On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Abstract

 \section{Abstract}

 Estimating 3D from 2D is one of the central tasks in computer vision.
-In this work, we consider the monocular setting, \ie single-view input, for 3D human pose estimation (HPE).
-Here, the task is to predict a 3D point set of human skeletal joints from a single 2D input image.
-While by definition this is an ill-posed problem, recent work has presented methods that solve it with up to several-centimetre error.
-Typically, these methods employ a two-step approach, where the first step is to detect the 2D skeletal joints in the input image, followed by the step of 2D-to-3D lifting.
-We find that common lifting models fail when encountering a rotated input.
-We argue that learning a single human pose along with its in-plane rotations is considerably easier and more geometrically grounded than directly learning a point-to-point mapping.
-Furthermore, our intuition is that endowing the model with the notion of rotation equivariance without explicitly constraining its parameter space should lead to a more straightforward learning process than one with equivariance by design.
-Utilising the common HPE benchmarks, we confirm that the 2D rotation equivariance per se improves the model performance on human poses akin to rotations in the image plane, and can be efficiently and straightforwardly learned by augmentation, outperforming state-of-the-art equivariant-by-design methods.
+In this work, we consider the monocular setting, \ie single-view input, for 3D human pose estimation (HPE), where the goal is to predict a 3D point set of human skeletal joints from a single 2D image, typically via 2D keypoint detection followed by 2D-to-3D lifting.
+Despite their success, we find that current lifting models exhibit strong performance degradation under rotations.
+We address this by considering different approaches to incorporating rotation equivariance, including explicit equivariant architectures and standard models.
+Utilising common HPE benchmarks, we demonstrate that rotation equivariance can be effectively learned via rotation-based data augmentation applied jointly to input and output poses.
+This significantly improves robustness to rotations and, in this setting, outperforms methods that are fully equivariant by design, while maintaining a lower computational cost.